shivammathur/setup-php/README.md

 If this action helped you.

-- To support this project subscribe on [Patreon](https://www.patreon.com/shivammathur "Shivam Mathur Patreon") or sponsor using [Paypal](https://www.paypal.me/shivammathur "Shivam Mathur PayPal").
+- Sponsor the project by subscribing on [Patreon](https://www.patreon.com/shivammathur "Shivam Mathur Patreon") or by contributing using [Paypal](https://www.paypal.me/shivammathur "Shivam Mathur PayPal").
 - Please star the project and share it with the community.
 - If you blog, write about your experience of using this action.
 - If you need any help using this, please contact me using [Codementor](https://www.codementor.io/shivammathur "Shivam Mathur Codementor")